The Chapeltown Rag: Critical reception

 "The Chapeltown Rag" generally received very positive reception by critics.
-Reviewing the song for Far Out, Mick McStarkey describing it as "fast-paced and visceral and harks back to the Iowa era of the band, with flecks of black and speed metal."
 Nicholas Gaudet of Music Talkers would break down "The Chapeltown Rag", mentioning how the song would hark back to Iowa and borrow ideas from black metal though went on to explain how this was a classic Slipknot sounding tune.
 "In typical Slipknot fashion, the song goes into a melodic, clean-sung chorus, all the while still bearing the aggressive vibe from the bridge.
 There’s an almost military-like bridge leading to the first breakdown.
 The first breakdown still follows the same tempo, only feeling a bit groovier.
 The song then slows to a fake-out ending, similar to something off their self-titled 1999 release, and interrupted by a single hi-hat leading to the slower, heavier outro.
 The feedback from almost every instrument brings the song to a slow close."

 Speaking to Metal Hammer, Max Portnoy of Pennsylvanian nu metal band Tallah would label it as one of the best Slipknot songs in recent years.
 "The song structure feels chaotic and reminiscent of stuff they used to do back in the old days.
 Jay's drumming in particular was a highlight for me.
 It's got me really excited for what's to come with their next album."

 Loudwire named "The Chapeltown Rag" as one of the best metal songs of 2021, ranking it in 17th place.